 Finally, the second tally consolidates the votes for the top two candidates, and hopefully, determines a single top candidate.
 Note that RCV is designed specifically to solve the problem of vote splitting in the general election.
 This example is realistic, in that without RCV, George Bush could easily have won this election with a margin of only 537 votes.

 Consolidating the progressive vote.

-All the progressive vote needs to be consolidated prior to the final vote tally in each general election – or the conservative candidate will win election by default.
+All the progressive vote needs to be consolidated before the final vote tally in each general election – or the conservative candidate will win the election by default.
 Currently, Democrats are still colluding with Republicans to exclude Independent and Minor party candidates in the primary.
 In effect, forcing voters to choose between the lesser of two evils in the general election.

 The exclusion strategy has worked, and still appears to be working for Republicans.
-For Democrats however, the exclusion strategy, while it clearly worked in decades past – is no longer effective.
-Many “other” progressives are refusing to support Democratic candidates precisely because of tacit Democratic support for voter and candidate exclusion.
+For Democrats, however, the exclusion strategy, while it worked in decades past – is no longer effective.
+Many “other” progressives are refusing to participate in the Democratic primary precisely because of tacit Democratic support for voter and candidate exclusion.

-Democrats (collectively) need to make a decision: Continue collaborating with Republicans to exclude other progressive voters and candidates – or – join with “other” progressives to win elections.
+Progressive Democrats need to make a decision: Continue collaborating with Liberal Democrats and Republicans to exclude “other” progressive voters and candidates – or – cooperate with “other” progressives to win elections.
 Which is more important?

 If you’re a progressive Democrat, and you think winning elections is the top priority – there are ways to cooperate with “other” progressives.
 Check out https://www.democracyfound.org/ .
 This website belongs to a Wisconsin based group working to combine a Top-Four primary with Ranked Choice Voting in the general election.
 “Other” progressives are much more likely to support a Democratic candidate in the general election if – “other” progressive have a fair chance to compete in the primary.